toss/slash/packages/common/utils/src/hexToRgba_isAlphaValue.en.md

 # isAlphaValue

-Evaluates whether the given number is between 0 and 1.
+Checks if the given number is between 0 and 1.

 # Example